sdfajardob/site/_pages/about.md

   - /about.html
 ---

-My research focuses on understanding relations between community formation, settlement patterns, and technological complexity.
-I aim to identify structural and behavioural variables that control processes of human adaptation.
-I have also experience in environmental impact assessment, stakeholder management, and cultural heritage management.
-I use different analytical methods including quantitative and qualitative analysis, geospatial analysis, statistical analysis, network analysis, machine learning, and computational modelling.
-I also conduct fieldwork in both Colombia and Zambia.
+My research focuses on understanding the evolution of human communities, settlement patterns, and technological complexity.
+Through modeling and multiple analytical methods, I seek structural variables that influence human adaptation and collective problem-solving.